adamtait/dotfiles/README.md

 _install phase_, this phase has no concept of order or dependencies.
 It assumes that symlink'ing configuration files shouldn't depend on any other.

-#### Caveat

-As you've probably noticed, not all the configuration files are in the `setup/` directory.
-I'd like to get them there, but they're not there yet.